Acheson–Lilienthal Report

 The Report on the International Control of Atomic Energy was written by a committee chaired by Dean Acheson and David Lilienthal in 1946 and is generally known as the Acheson–Lilienthal Report or Plan.
-The report was an important American document that appeared just before the start of the early Cold War.
+The report was an important American document that appeared just before the intensification of the early Cold War.
 It proposed the international control of nuclear weapons and the avoidance of future nuclear warfare.
-A version, the Baruch Plan, was vetoed by the USSR at the UN.
+A version, the Baruch Plan, was vetoed by the Soviets at the United Nations.